protocolbuffers/protobuf/README.md

   [https://github.com/google/protobuf/releases](https://github.com/google/protobuf/releases)

-In the downloads section of each release, you can find pre-built binaries in zip packages: protoc-$VERSION-$PLATFORM.zip.
+In the downloads section of each release, you can find pre-built binaries in zip packages: protobuf-$VERSION-$PLATFORM.zip.
 It contains the protoc binary as well as a set of standard .proto files distributed along with protobuf.

 If you are looking for an old version that is not available in the release